zagheeee/chat-app/README.md

 # Chat Application

-I started this project while attending the Front-End-Development program at Algebra University in Zagreb, Croatia.
+Project was done for the Frontend Development program at Algebra University in Zagreb, Croatia.
-This assignment served as a final certification exam.
+The project served as a final certification exam.

 # Technologies